keschat/sysadmin/blesta/tickets.md

 For a small team of **4 staff members** managing **web hosting and custom web design**, the key is to keep things streamlined.
 If you create too many departments, your clients will get confused, and your team will waste time passing tickets back and forth.

-With 4 people, everyone will likely wear multiple hats, but you still need clear division of labor between your automated hosting services and your labor-intensive design projects.
+With 4 people, everyone will likely wear multiple hats, but you still need clear division of labor between your **automated hosting services** and your **labor-intensive design projects**.

 Here is the ideal, lean Blesta setup for your team:

+## Recommended Public Departments
-Keep your public options down to just 3 or 4 departments so clients always know exactly which one to pick.
+Keep your public options down to just **3 or 4 departments** so clients always know exactly which one to pick.

-*
-* Support & Hosting Maintenance: The main landing zone for active hosting clients experiencing downtime, email issues, or control panel troubleshooting.
+* **Support & Hosting Maintenance:** The main landing zone for active hosting clients experiencing downtime, email issues, or control panel troubleshooting.
-* Web Design & Development: A dedicated queue strictly for your custom design projects.
+* **Web Design & Development:** A dedicated queue strictly for your custom design projects.
 This separates ongoing project tasks (like revisions, asset delivery, and feedback) from urgent hosting outages.
-* Billing & Account Access: For payment issues, custom design invoices, upgrades, or domain renewals.
+* **Billing & Account Access:** For payment issues, custom design invoices, upgrades, or domain renewals.
-* Sales & Quotes: For new leads asking about hosting packages or requesting a quote for a custom web design project.
+* **Sales & Quotes:** For new leads asking about hosting packages or requesting a quote for a custom web design project.

-*
+## Optimized Staff Groups & Roles (4 Staff)

-Instead of complex multi-tiered groups, group your team into two primary roles based on their core skill sets.
+Instead of complex multi-tiered groups, group your team into **two primary roles** based on their core skill sets.
 This allows you to route technical tasks to the right minds instantly.

 | Staff Group | Core Focus | Ideal Department Access |
 |---|---|---|
 | System Administrators (1-2 people) | Server uptime, hosting tickets, complex technical issues, and global Blesta billing setup. | Support & Hosting, Billing, Sales |
 | Creative & Frontend Group (2-3 people) | UI/UX design, custom coding, client revisions, and onboarding web design leads. | Web Design & Development, Sales |

+## How to Distribute the Workload Successfully
 To make this setup highly efficient with 4 people, structure your ticket assignment rules using these practical steps:

-*
-* Route Web Design Separately: Ensure your creative staff do not get distracted by technical hosting alerts.
+* **Route Web Design Separately:** Ensure your creative staff do not get distracted by technical hosting alerts.
 Lock the Web Design & Development department down so only your designers receive its notifications.
-* Share the Sales Queue: Assign everyone to the Sales & Quotes department.
+* **Share the Sales Queue:** Assign everyone to the Sales & Quotes department.
 Designers can jump on custom design inquiries, while sysadmins can quickly handle standard hosting pre-sales questions.
-* Utilize Shift Schedules: Since hosting requires quick responses, use Blesta’s staff scheduling feature to split your 4 team members across overlapping shifts.
+* **Utilize Shift Schedules:** Since hosting requires quick responses, use Blesta’s staff scheduling feature to split your 4 team members across overlapping shifts.
 This ensures someone is always designated to receive emergency alerts during business hours and slightly beyond.
-*

 ------------------------------
-Would you like help setting up email piping so emails sent to design@yourdomain.com route differently than support@yourdomain.com, or should we look into how to restrict billing data visibility for specific staff members?
+Would you like help setting up How to Distribute the Workload Successfully so emails sent to `design@yourdomain.com` route differently than `support@yourdomain.com`, or should we look into how to **restrict billing data visibility** for specific staff members?

 # Q. Restrict

 In Blesta, restricting sensitive billing data while allowing staff to handle support requests is a critical step for data privacy and security.
 Here is exactly how to lock down financial data for your design and support staff while keeping them productive:
 ## 1. Separate Staff Groups by Permissions
-To restrict access, you must place your staff into different Staff Groups within Blesta, as permissions cannot be set on an individual, per-user basis.
+To restrict access, you must place your staff into different **Staff Groups** within Blesta, as permissions cannot be set on an individual, per-user basis.

-   1. Navigate to Settings > Company > Staff > Staff Groups.
+   1. Navigate to **Settings > Company > Staff > Staff Groups**.
    2. Create or edit a group (e.g., Creative & Frontend Group or Support Staff).
-   3. Under the Permissions tab, you will see a tree of checkboxes matching Blesta's core components.
+   3. Under the **Permissions** tab, you will see a tree of checkboxes matching Blesta's core components.

 ## 2. The Key Permissions to Uncheck
-To completely hide financial metrics, invoices, and payment gateways from non-administrative staff, uncheck the following checkboxes for that group:
+To completely hide financial metrics, invoices, and payment gateways from non-administrative staff, **uncheck** the following checkboxes for that group:

-* Invoices: Disables the ability to create, view, or void invoices.
+* **Invoices**: Disables the ability to create, view, or void invoices.
-* Transactions: Hides client payment histories, credits, and refunds.
+* **Transactions:** Hides client payment histories, credits, and refunds.
-* Gateways / Payment Methods: Prevents staff from viewing or editing merchant accounts or payment details.
+* **Gateways / Payment Methods:** Prevents staff from viewing or editing merchant accounts or payment details.
-* Packages / Packages (Billing): (Optional) Uncheck this if you don't want staff seeing the backend pricing structures of your hosting plans.
+* **Packages / Packages (Billing):** (Optional) Uncheck this if you don't want staff seeing the backend pricing structures of your hosting plans.

 ## 3. Maintaining Support Functionality
 While billing is restricted, your staff still need to help clients.
-Ensure these permissions remain checked:
+Ensure these permissions remain **checked**:

-* Clients: Allow them to see client profiles so they know who they are talking to.
+* **Clients:** Allow them to see client profiles so they know who they are talking to.
-* Support Manager Plugin: Ensure full access is granted to view, reply to, and assign tickets.
+* **Support Manager Plugin:** Ensure full access is granted to view, reply to, and assign tickets.

 ## 4. Department-Level Ticket Restrictions
-If a client replies to an invoice, Blesta often automatically creates a ticket in the Billing Department.
+If a client replies to an invoice, Blesta often automatically creates a ticket in the **Billing Department**.
 To prevent non-billing staff from accidentally seeing financial chatter through the support desk:

-   1. Go to Plugins > Support Manager > Departments.
+   1. Go to **Plugins > Support Manager > Departments**.
-   2. Edit your Billing & Account Access department.
+   2. Edit your **Billing & Account Access** department.
-   3. Scroll to the Staff section and uncheck your designers or general support staff.
+   3. Scroll to the **Staff** section and **uncheck** your designers or general support staff.
    4. This ensures that even if they are logged into the ticket system, the Billing ticket queue remains entirely invisible to them.

 ------------------------------
-Would you like assistance setting up custom access roles for your administrators next, or are you ready to configure the automated ticket email templates for your restricted staff?
+Would you like assistance setting up **custom access roles** for your administrators next, or are you ready to configure the **automated ticket email templates** for your restricted staff?

 # Q. configure the automated ticket email templates

 Configuring your automated ticket email templates ensures that both your hosting and web design clients get professional, on-brand notifications.
 Because you are managing a small team of 4 people, setting these up perfectly will help triage requests without manual intervention.

 ## 1. Where to Find Ticket Templates
 Ticket templates are handled by the [Support Manager Plugin](https://docs.blesta.com/5/integrations/plugins/support-manager).

    1. Log into your Blesta Admin portal.
-   2. Go to Settings > Company > Emails > Email Templates.
+   2. Go to **Settings > Company > Emails > Email Templates**.
-   3. Scroll down to the Plugin Templates section.
+   3. Scroll down to the **Plugin Templates** section.

 You will see several core ticket templates available for editing, including:

-*
-* Ticket Received: Sent to the client as an autoreply when a ticket is opened.
+* **Ticket Received**: Sent to the client as an autoreply when a ticket is opened.
-* Ticket Staff Reply: Sent to the client when a staff member posts a response.
+* **Ticket Staff Reply:** Sent to the client when a staff member posts a response.
-* Ticket Assigned: Sent internally to a staff member when a ticket is routed to them.
+* **Ticket Assigned:** Sent internally to a staff member when a ticket is routed to them.
-*

 ------------------------------
 ## 2. Supported Template Tags
-Blesta allows you to use dynamic variables (tags) wrapped in curly braces {} to personalize the content.
+Blesta allows you to use dynamic variables (tags) wrapped in curly braces `{}` to personalize the content.
 The most useful tags for support templates are:

 | Tag | What it Displays |
 |---|---|